sefanja/ommi/README.md

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.
-The result of the build will placed in the `dist` folder, ready to be deployed.
+The result of the build will placed in the `dist` folder, ready for deployment.

+A note for further development...
+This project merely served the puprpose of testing human-computer interaction, so you may expect to encounter a fair amount of quick-and-dirty code.
+My advise would be to refactor the code before continuing on this project.

+## API

+The idea is that data should be retrieved from their respective concern systems, while this web application only contains user interface logic.
+We therefore used static json files to emulate the API of a concern system.

 ## Toolset used